 Lilium (Lily): The lily flower is a beautiful and delicate flower and belongs to the genus Lilium, which includes 17 species including the tiger lily, Asiatic lilies, Japanese showy lilies, and Turk’s turban lilies.

 Tulipa (Tulip): Tulips are a perennial from the lily family.
-They have been cultivated as a garden flower since the 16th century, in addition to being used as garden flowers, tulips lend themselves well to cut flowers.
+They have been cultivated as garden flowers since the 16th century, in addition to being used as garden flowers, tulips lend themselves well to cut flowers.

 Orchis (Orchid): The orchid is a beautiful flower with more than 20,000 species.
 There are two categories of orchid flowers: terrestrial ones and epiphytic ones.
 The terrestrial orchids grow in the ground while the epiphytic ones grow on trees.